-HAT is the biggest source of violence in our world?
+Societal violence - homicide, and especially domestic violence - is a greater global problem than violence on the battlefield, writes Biorn Lombora hat is the biggest source of violence in our world?
 With the brutal conflicts in Syria, Ukraine, and elsewhere constantly in the news, many people would probably say war.
 But that turns out to be spectacularly wrong.

 Getting it right matters if we are to find cost-effective solutions to this and other global problems.
-Obviously, everyone would like to stop wars and violence, just as we would like to end poverty, hunger, and global warming, while providing education to all.
+Obviously, everyone would like to stop wars and violence, just as we would like to end poverty, hunger, illiteracy, and global warming.
 But, given limited resources, the international community can only do so much.
-We have to prioritize, which is what an economic analysis of costs and benefits can do.
+We have to prioritise, which is what an analysis of costs and benefits can do.

 The international community is working on new development goals for the next 15 years, and the Copenhagen Consensus has asked some of the world's leading economists to give their assessment of the smartest targets they can choose.
-Is reducing violence a goal worthy of resources that would otherwise be spent on, say, reducing hunger?
+Is reducing violence a worthy goal?
 And, if so, which forms of violence should be targeted?

-A study by James Fearon of Stanford University and Anke Hoeffler of Oxford University's Center for the Study of African Economies argues that societal violence - homicides and especially violence against women and children - is a much bigger problem than civil wars.
+A study by James Fearon of Stanford University and Anke Hoeffler of Oxford University's Centre for the Study of African Economies argues that societal violence - homicides and especially violence against women and children - is a much bigger problem than civil wars.
 Nine people are killed in interpersonal violence for every battlefield death in a civil war, and one child is killed for every two combatants who die.

-In 2008, there were 418,000 homicides around the world, with far too many countries recording a murder rate of more than 10 per 100,000, which the World Health Organization regards as an epidemic.
-A single homicide in America costs the individual and society \$9.1 million.
-If we scale this by national income across the world, this single category of violent crime costs 1.7 percent of global GDP.
+In 2008, there were 418,000 homicides around the world, with far too many countries recording a murder rate of more than 10 per 100,000, which the World Health Organisation regards as an epidemic.
+A single homicide in America costs the individual and society US\$9.1 million (NZ\$11.2m).
+If we scale this by national income across the world, this single category of violent crime costs 1.7 per cent of global GDP.

-Of course, this is not a direct financial loss to the global economy, but a way of expressing the impact.
-If murders could be eliminated, societies around the world would be better off in ways that can be valued at 1.7 percent of GDP.
-Compare this to the much lower cost of civil wars, which are equivalent to about 0.2 percent of global GDP.
+This is not a direct financial loss to the global economy, of course.
+It is a way of expressing the impact.
+If murders could be eliminated, societies would be better off in ways that can be valued at 1.7 per cent of GDP.
+Compare this to the much lower cost of civil wars, which are equivalent to about 0.2 per cent of global GDP.

-But this is still much less than the biggest source of violence of all: Violence against women in the home.
-Based on studies published in Science, 28 percent of all women in Sub-Saharan Africa reported experiencing violence in the past year at the hands of their partners or family.
-This includes women subjected to beatings, forced marriage at an early age, sexual assault, "honor" crimes, and female genital mutilation.
-A conservative estimate puts the welfare cost of intimate partner violence alone at \$4.4 trillion, or 5.2 percent of global GDP.
+But this is still much less than the biggest source of violence of all: violence against women in the home.
+Based on studies published in Science, 28 per cent of all women in Sub-Saharan Africa reported experiencing violence in the past year at the hands of their partners or family.
+This includes women subjected to beatings, forced marriage at an early age, sexual assault, "honour" crimes, and female genital mutilation.
+A conservative estimate puts the welfare cost of intimate partner violence alone at US\$4.4 trillion, or 5.2 per cent of global GDP.